Protect Your Rights In Spousal Support And Maintenance

 Alimony Is Evolving In Colorado

 In January 2014, a new alimony law went into effect in Colorado.
 The guidelines generally govern all couples with combined incomes of less than $240,000 per year who were married between three and 20 years.
-It is more important than ever to retain an experienced spousal support attorney in the Denver Highlands.
+The enforcement of this law makes it more important than ever to retain an experienced spousal support attorney in the Denver Highlands.

 Our firm’s approach is to identify the likely outcome through litigation and then assess whether mediation or negotiation might produce a more optimum outcome for our clients.
 Indeed, for clients with combined incomes greater than $240,000, retaining an attorney who can craft a legal strategy and a financial narrative to ensure you are not left destitute in a divorce is even more vital.